 Inspired by the the age-old use of song to unite people in their common experiences, joys and struggles ~ Canadian born artisan, writer and community musician Dawud Wharnsby began sharing his writings as a street performer in his late teens.
-Thirty years later, his songs have taken on lives of their own.
+Over thirty years later, his songs have taken on lives of their own.

 In time-honoured, community/folk-music custom, Wharnsby’s melodies can be heard ringing out around the world in primary schools, universities, places of worship, rallies, conventions and sing-a-longs ~ his lyrics having found their way into the hearts of listeners regardless of age.